sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 If there are more than 2 changes, run Pilon again, using the pilon1.fasta file as the input assembly, and the Illumina reads to correct.

+eg sample 25747: ~ 10 changes. (compared to snippy  ~ 10 changes)
+re-ran pilon. only 2 changes made. saved pilon2.fasta as staph_assembly.fasta

+note: annotated with prokka. plasmid only has two proteins. ermC, and a hypothetical protein. protein blast genbank: matches a staph replication and maintenance protein. (rep?)

 **Final output:**

 - the corrected genome assembly of *Staphylococcus aureus* in .fasta format, containing three contigs: chromosome, large plasmid and small plasmid.

+## Questions

+Q: Why don't we correct earlier in the assembly process?
+A: We need to circularise the contigs and trim overhangs first.

+Q: Why can we use some reads (Illumina) to correct other reads (PacBio) ?
+A: Illumina reads have higher accuracy

+Q: Could we just use PacBio reads to assemble the genome?
+A: Yes, if accuracy adequate.

 ##Next